funixz/glusterdocs/Install-Guide/Setup_Bare_metal.md

 modest specifications (2 CPU’s, 2GB of RAM, 1GBE).
 Since we are dealing with physical hardware here, keep in mind, what we are showing here is for testing purposes.
-In the end, remember that forces beyond your control (aka, your bosses’ boss...) can force you to take that the “just for a quick test” envinronment right into production, despite your kicking and screaming against it.
+In the end, remember that forces beyond your control (aka, your bosses’ boss...) can force you to take that “just for a quick test” envinronment right into production, despite your kicking and screaming against it.
 To prevent this, it can be a good idea to deploy your test environment as much as possible the same way you